kamalarieff/anticar/content/questions/less_lanes_means_more_traffic.md

 There is a segment where people are complaining that removing cars from Market Street would be bad but the data shown is different.
 You can see it at 5:53.
 There was no negative impact for travel times but bus times increased.

 ### Do Your Buses Get Stuck in Traffic?
-Traffic solutions & the Downs-Thomson Paradox - YouTube - Not Just Bikes {#do-your-buses-get-stuck-in-traffic-traffic-solutions-and-the-downs-thomson-paradox-youtube-not-just-bikes}
+Traffic solutions &amp; the Downs-Thomson Paradox - YouTube - Not Just Bikes {#do-your-buses-get-stuck-in-traffic-traffic-solutions-and-the-downs-thomson-paradox-youtube-not-just-bikes}

 <https://www.youtube.com/watch?v=RQY6WGOoYis>